RasmusLindroth/tut/docs/man/tut.7.md

 : Sets the proportions of the windows and the content.
 The first integer is your windows and the other for content, e.g. :proportions 1 3

 **:refetch**
-: Refetches the current item that you're viewing.
+: Refetches the current item that you\'re viewing.
 Can be used to update poll results.

 **:saved**
 : Alias for bookmarks